Whatsapp Icon

 Finding a community of individuals who are going through similar experiences can be incredibly comforting.
 Support groups, whether online or in person, offer a platform to share experiences, tips, and encouragement.
 The Leukemia & Lymphoma Society facilitates several support groups and forums designed specifically for patients dealing with GVHD and their families.

 It's common for patients and caregivers to experience a wide range of emotions during the treatment process.
-Professional counseling or therapy services can provide a safe space to express these feelings and develop coping strategies.
-Many hospitals and cancer treatment centers offer counseling services specialized for cancer patients and their families.
+Professional counselling or therapy services can provide a safe space to express these feelings and develop coping strategies.
+Many hospitals and cancer treatment centres offer counselling services specialized for cancer patients and their families.
 Additionally, online platforms like Talkspace can connect you with therapists from the comfort of your home.

 Nutritional Support